 There are great views of the mountains in the distance, so definitely make a quick stop here, at least.

-The monastery is one of the most underrated parts of Petra.
+The monastery is one of the most underrated parts of Petra Jordan.
 It’s bigger than the Treasury, and much less crowded.

-If you go straight for the Monastery first thing in the morning, you may even have it to yourself for hours.
+If you hike straight to the Monastery first thing in the morning, you may even have it to yourself for hours.

-If you would like to spend more than one day at Petra (which I’d recommend), then you’ll need a hotel.
+If you would like to spend more than one day at Petra (which I’d recommend), then you’ll need a hotel or other place to stay.

-There are no hotels “in” Petra, since it’s a protected archaeological site, but you can stay in the nearby town of Wadi Musa, which is within walking distance to Petra.
+There are no hotels “in” Petra, since it’s a protected archaeological site, but you can stay in the nearby town of Wadi Musa, which is within walking distance of Petra.

 Wadi Musa is not a big town, but it’s been built up by tourism at Petra, so there are plenty of good hotels and restaurants to choose from.